-If you’ve ever used formula to feed your baby, you know how important it is to stay stocked up.
-There are few things more feared than the idea of running out of formula in the middle of a late-night feeding.
+Just how long does a can of baby formula last?
+If you’ve ever used formula to feed your baby, you know how important it is to stay stocked up, especially in the seemingly unending era of formula shortages.
 Whether you’re trying to plan ahead, budget child expenses, or save money, it’s helpful to know exactly how long a can of baby formula will last.

 On average, a 12.5 oz. can of baby formula should last about 3-4 days for a newborn (0-2 months old), 2-3 days for an infant (2-4 months old), and 2-3 days for a 6+ month-old.
 Standard (30oz) and bulk (35oz+) formula sizes will last longer and provide more value.